MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio.md

 <!-- ====================================================================== -->
 ## Requirements

 *  To debug scripts, the app must be launched from within Visual Studio.
+You can install both Visual Studio 2019 (to work with most of the WebView2 sample apps) and Visual Studio 2022 (for example, for your own WebView2 app).

 *  You cannot attach a debugger to a running WebView2 process.

-*  Install Visual Studio 2019 version 16.4 Preview 2 or later.
+*  Install Visual Studio 2019 (version 16.4 Preview 2 or later).
+If that's not done yet, see [If you're installing Visual Studio now](#if-youre-installing-visual-studio-now), below.

 To debug your code, first install and set up the script debugger tools in Visual Studio, per the following two sections.